 The settlement of Beyt Nir was established in 1955 on the west side of the village lands, following Paggit which may have been built in 1952.

 The Village Today

-The houses have been reduced to levelled debris hidden beneath an overgrowth of wild vegetation.
-One can see the stones that served as fences for home gardens.
-Cactuses and carob, fig, and olive trees grow on the site.
-The whole area is fenced in and used by Israeli farmers as pasture.
+The houses of what used to be the village of Kudna have now been reduced to levelled debris.
+Beneath an overgrowth of wild vegetation, one can see stones that served as fences for home gardens.
+The entire area is fences in by Israeli farmers as pasture.

 No related videos